dat3Cph/material/docs/deepdive-1/exercises/day-1.md

 Imagine you have a collection of **employees**, each with attributes like `name`, `age`, `department`, and `salary`.
 Your task is to perform various data analysis tasks using lambda expressions and streams.

-4.1 Create the Employee Class:
-4.2 Create an Employee class with attributes like name, age, department, and salary.
+4.1 Create the `Employee` Class with attributes like `name`, `age`, `department`, and `salary`.
-4.3 Data Collection:

-- Create a collection of Employee objects to work with.
+4.2 Data Collection: Create a collection of Employee objects to work with.
 You can either create a sample dataset or read data from a file or database.

-4.4 Data Analysis:
+4.3 Data Analysis:

-- Implement the following tasks using lambda expressions and streams:
+1. Implement the following tasks using lambda expressions and streams:
-- Calculate the average age of all employees.
+2. Calculate the average age of all employees.
-- Find the employee with the highest salary.
+3. Find the employee with the highest salary.
-- Group employees by department and calculate the average salary for each department.
+4. Group employees by department and calculate the average salary for each department.
-- Count the number of employees in each department.
+5. Count the number of employees in each department.
-- Find the three oldest employees.
+6. Find the three oldest employees.
-- Filter and display employees whose salary is above a certain threshold.
+7. Filter and display employees whose salary is above a certain threshold.

-4.5 Sorting:
+4.4 Sorting

-- Use the `sorted` method to sort employees based on different criteria, such as `age`, `salary`, or `name`.
+Use the `sorted` method to sort employees based on different criteria, such as `age`, `salary`, or `name`.

+### We can do this on day 2 (so not on day 1)

-4.6 Custom Functional Interfaces:
+4.5 Custom Functional Interfaces

-- Define custom functional interfaces to represent various operations.
+Define custom functional interfaces to represent various operations.
 For example, you could define an interface for filtering employees based on a certain condition.

-4.7 Advanced Operations:
+4.6 Advanced Operations:

 Implement more complex operations, such as:

-- Combine multiple streams or operations.
+1. Combine multiple streams or operations.
-- Transform data, such as calculating bonuses based on employee performance.
+2. Transform data, such as calculating bonuses based on employee performance.
-- Handle cases where some attributes might be missing (use `Optional` to handle null values).
+3. Handle cases where some attributes might be missing (use `Optional` to handle null values).

 This exercise will challenge your ability to work with lambda expressions, functional interfaces, and the Stream API in more complex scenarios.
 It also provides an opportunity to practice real-world data analysis tasks that often involve processing and transforming collections of data.